EngrIbrahimAdnan/financial_stability_collab/synthetic_index_via_transformation_of_indicators_proof/README.md

+## Normalization of Indicators

+In the pursuit of aggregating the financial stability index, numerous indicators contribute to the economy's stability.
+However, the high multidimensionality of these indicators poses a challenge in capturing their collective impact accurately.
+To address this, a synthetic index must be derived from these basic indicators.
+Given that each indicator possesses its unique measurement unit, normalization is typically employed prior to aggregation.
+This README elucidates and validates the mathematical methodologies utilized to address this challenge effectively.

 ### Central Limit Theorem (CLT) Explanation

 The Central Limit Theorem (CLT) is a fundamental concept in statistics that states that the sampling distribution of the sample mean approaches a normal distribution as the sample size increases, regardless of the shape of the population distribution.